juiyangchang/CarND-Term1-Traffic-Sign/README.md

 Here are five German traffic signs that I found on the web:
  ![][image7]

- The first image might be difficult to classify because ...
+ The first image might be difficult to classify because it is being viewed from a bottom angle and slightly smaller than the whole image.
+The second image is also kind of difficult as it shares the same problem of being smaller than the image.
+Finally the fifth image can potentially be difficult as it is kind of blurred by surrounding noises (snow, it is, as the name of the sign suggests).

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).